This article appeared in the September 2016 issue of Canadian Grocer

 And so far, so good.
 Chef’s Plate added a new warehouse in Vancouver a year and a half ago, which has allowed the company to expand to B.C., Alberta and Manitoba.

 But if companies need to maintain variety to keep customers coming back, it means always sourcing new, local ingredients and developing new recipes.

 “It’s not always the most efficient process when sourcing a new ingredient for the first time,” says Thoresen.
 Developing and testing new recipes can also be labour-intensive—which is why it makes sense for companies like Chef’d to simply partner with brands that have already established a bank of tested recipes.

 Goodfood takes a slightly different approach.
 CEO Jonathan Ferrari says the company is now targeting families and couples in Ontario and Quebec and uses data obtained from customers to develop recipes that are tailored to members’ tastes.
 Following the lead of U.S. meal-kit companies who hire celeb chefs, Goodfood partnered with Quebec TV and radio personality Anne-Marie Withenshaw, who has hosted food shows such as Aux Couteaux Tirés and Pressure Cooker.

 Regarding the business model itself, Thoresen says most meal-kit delivery companies are young and, though they may be expanding quickly to new areas, “it’s hard to determine whether sales are being driven by new customers or repeat customers.”
 He’s cautious about saying the Canadian market will see the same levels of adoption as in the U.S.

-“We want to see really strong repeat [customers] and [subscription] renewal,” he says.
+“We want to see really strong repeat and renewal,” he says.
 “At the end of the day, what’s important is how long the customer stays.”
 And while many Canadian companies are using sales and coupons to lure new customers to try the service, it’s too early to know how many are staying.